-The tax consequences may be of critical importance.
+The tax consequences may be of critical importance to a home seller.
 For example, the income tax consequences of a sale, particularly if the seller makes a large profit, may be considerable.
 An attorney can advise whether the seller can take advantage of tax provisions allowing for exclusion of capital gains in certain circumstances.

-Assuming you are in an area where title insurance is customary, an attorney can help review the title search and explain the title exceptions as to what is not insured, and determine whether the legal description is correct and whether there are problems with adjoining owners or prior owners.
+Assuming you are in an area where title insurance is customary, an attorney can help review the title search and explain the title exceptions as to what is not insured.
+They will also determine whether the legal description is correct and whether there are problems with adjoining owners or prior owners.

 The title search does not tell the buyer or seller anything about existing and prospective zoning.
 A lawyer can explain whether zoning prohibits a two-family home, or whether planned improvements violate zoning ordinances.

 The closing is the most important event in the purchase and sale transaction.
 The deed and other closing papers must be prepared.
-Title passes from seller to buyer, who pays the balance of the purchase price.
+At the closing, title passes from seller to buyer, who pays the balance of the purchase price.
 Frequently, this balance is paid in part from the proceeds of a mortgage loan.

 The closing process can be confusing and complex to the buyer and seller.
 Those present at the closing often include the buyer and seller, their respective attorneys, the title closer (representative of the title company), an attorney for any lending institution, and the real estate broker.